lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 =================================

 **2.1.** Now let's run a more detailed query.
-This query will grab the `coord_ra`, `coord_dec`, and the `calibFlux` and `calibFluxErr` values for the top 10000 entried returned from the database for bright (>360 nJy), non-extended (star-like) primary objects within 1 degree of (RA,DEC)=(62,-37).
+This query will grab the `coord_ra`, `coord_dec`, and the `calibFlux` and `calibFluxErr` columns for the top 10000 entried returned from the database for bright (>360 nJy), non-extended (star-like) primary objects within 1 degree of (RA,DEC)=(62,-37).
 Fill the following query: